mideind/GreynirServer/docs/setup_linux.md

 sudo apt-get install postgresql-contrib postgresql-client libpq-dev
 ```

-Permit user access to postgres from localhost by editing `pg_hba.conf`:
+Permit user access to PostgreSQL from localhost by editing `pg_hba.conf`
+(replace `9.5` in the path with your version):

 ```
 sudo nano /etc/postgresql/9.5/main/pg_hba.conf
 ```

-Make sure the config file contains the following entries:
+Make sure that the config file contains the following entries:

 ```
 # IPv4 local connections: